 The Warwick Business School MBA: What You Need To Know

-It might not have the glamour of some big cities, but Coventry in England’s West Midlands is home to one of the best-respected and oldest business schools in Europe.
-Warwick Business School, ranked 43rd in the 2020 Financial Times full-time MBA rankings and fourth in the UK, was the first UK B-school to receive the enviable triple accreditation from AMBA, EQUIS, and AACSB.
+It might not have the glamor of some big cities, but Coventry in England’s West Midlands is home to one of the best-respected and oldest business schools in Europe.
+Less than two hours from London, Warwick Business School also known as WBS is situated in a prime, central location in the countryside.
+The B-School ranked 6th in the UK in the Financial Times Global MBA Ranking 2023.

 John Colley, Associate Dean

 A good MBA should aim to be relevant to current real-world practice, and one way we do this is with our Professors of Practice, who are incredibly popular with students.
 The real world is far messier and more interesting than the textbooks would have you believe, and they bring that home.

 Employers want leaders with real, practical experience and that is what our MBA aims to produce.
 To that end, we have increased the innovation and digital elements in the course.
 We look for ambitious, driven people, but we are very careful not to have too many big egos in the classroom.
 We strive for diversity in all senses.